LaoLeon/Hello/README.md

 also,the resource is limited,though there is a tool called thread pool to limit the number of threads.<br>
 but there are no silver bullet.it got its own problem.<br>
 in the perspective of maintainence,the code using multitthread is always hard to understand.<br><br>

+The declarations for the multithreading support in the Standard C++ Library are in new headers<br>: the functions and classes for managing threads are declared in <thread>,<br> whereas those for protecting shared data are declared in other headers.<br><br>